molo17inc/gluesync-scheduler-module/README.md

   - More task types can be easily added
 - **Job Management**: View, create, update, disable/enable, and delete scheduled jobs
 - **Containerized Deployment**: Docker support for easy deployment
+- **CoreHub Integration**: Direct SDK integration with GlueSync CoreHub for secure authentication and communication

 ## Prerequisites